Mahe94/mahe94.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am currently a <b>Post-Doctoral Researcher</b> at <a href='https://cispa.de/en'>CISPA Helmholtz Center for Information Security</a>, hosted by <a href='https://sites.google.com/site/nicodoettling/'>Prof. Nico Döttling</a>.
+I am currently a <b>Post-Doctoral Researcher</b> at CISPA Helmholtz Center for Information Security, hosted by <a href='https://sites.google.com/site/nicodoettling/'>Prof. Nico Döttling</a>.
 My research focuses on public-key cryptography and quantum cryptography.

 Previously, I was a Post-Doctoral Fellow in the Department of Computer Science and Engineering, Indian Institute of Technology Delhi, where I worked under the guidance of <a href='https://web.iitd.ac.in/~kvenkata/'>Prof. Venkata Koppula</a>.